espimarisa/homelab/services/arr/README.md

 `chmod +x ./scripts/*.sh`

+In Docker, go to Connect -> Custom Script and add `radarr-featurettes.sh`.
+This script will handle importing extras.

 ## PostgreSQL Setup

 To use PostgreSQL with an 'ARR app, you simply need to edit the configuration in both `appname-volume` and `appname-db-config-volume*`.